Lucy Mair: Books

-RAI
+Royal Anthropological Institute

-Mair was throughout her working life closely involved with the Royal Anthropological Institute: after winning the RAI Wellcome medal in 1936 she was the Hon Secretary from 1974 to 1978 and the Vice-President for the year 1978–9.
+Mair was throughout her working life closely involved with the Royal Anthropological Institute: after winning the RAI Wellcome medal in 1936 she was the Hon Secretary from 1974 to 1978 and the vice-president for the year 1978–9.
 After her death, the RAI instituted the Lucy Mair Medal for Applied Anthropology in 1997 to commemorate her.